-Local Plan Reference Nature of Likely Impact Summary of Equality Impact Policy NE2 Trees, Woodland and Hedgerows No differential impacts identified Policy seeks to protect existing trees, woodland and hedgerows from loss or deterioration.
+Local Plan Reference Nature of Likely Impact Summary of Equality Impact Policy NE2 Trees, Woodland and Hedgerows Policy seeks to protect existing trees, woodland and hedgerows from loss or deterioration.
 This may have a positive impact on well-being and quality of life through contributing to a high quality natural environment.
 This should benefit all residents.